Best Tablets for Acidity and Gas: Quick Relief vs Root-Cause Healing

 Ayurvedic Perspective: What’s Actually Going Wrong

-Ayurveda doesn’t see acidity and gas as random — they are signs of dosha imbalance.
+Ayurveda doesn’t see acidity and gas as random — they are signs of imbalance affecting overall gut health.

 • High Pitta (fire imbalance): Too much heat → burning, sour burps, chest heaviness